What is a myelogram?

 You need to sit or lay down for several hours after the procedure to reduce your risk of developing a cerebral spinal fluid leak.

-You will be asked to drink extra fluids to rehydrate after the procedure.
-This helps to wash out the contrast dye and it helps your body replace the spinal fluid that was removed.
+You'll be asked to drink extra fluids to rehydrate after the procedure.
+This helps your body wash out the contrast dye and replace the spinal fluid that was removed.
 It also reduces the chance of developing a headache.

 A nurse will monitor your vital signs (blood pressure, temperature, pulse, and respirations) frequently after the test.
-You will be given pain medicine if you develop a headache.
+You'll be given pain medicine if you develop a headache.

-When you have completed the recovery period, you will be taken to your hospital room or discharged to your home.
+When you have completed the recovery period, you'll be taken to your hospital room or discharged to your home.

-Once you are at home, tell your doctor of any changes including:
+Once you are at home, tell your healthcare provider of any changes including:

 - Numbness and tingling of the legs